eredzik/vatcalc/README.md

 # About
 Application for vat and small entity tax calculations together with sending JPK_VAT files.

-Frontend part is written in Elm and backend in Python with use of Fastapi.
+Frontend part is written in Elm with use of SASS and backend in Python with use of Fastapi.
 Currently deployed [here](https://vatcalc-prod.herokuapp.com/).

 # How to run local development
 For development purposes uses docker and docker-compose.
-Use `docker-compose up` from `scripts` directory.
+Use `docker-compose up` from the root of repository.
+It will launch postgres, set up data structures up to date and start serving HTML and api endpoints on `localhost:5000`.

 # How to build
 To regenerate frontend js use `./scripts/build_frontend.sh`